 If you eat a lot of fat, there is a chance that you will strain your liver.
 Fatty liver disease occurs when the liver absorbs too much fat.
 It's usually the result of excessive alcohol consumption, but non-alcoholic fatty liver disease can also be a problem for those who eat A LOT of dietary fat.
 However, the real danger isn't the fats naturally found in plant and animal products.
 The danger comes from the trans fats and hydrogenated oils in fried, fatty, and processed foods.
 These fats are most likely to cause internal damage (such as heart disease).

 The Danger of Too Much CarbsIf you eat a lot of carbs, you run the risk of serious weight gain.
 Excessively high blood sugar can be the primary contributor to excess fat storage, not to mention insulin resistance and other metabolic disorders.
 Cutting back on carbs is the smart way to encourage your body to burn more fats—both the fats in your diet and the fats you have stored.

-The truth is that a low carb diet is the smarter choice.
+Which is Better?The truth is that a low carb diet is the smarter choice.
 Not only does it force your body to burn more fats for energy, but it prevents the spike of blood glucose that results from high carb foods.
 You'll find that cutting back on carbs is the fastest way to lose weight.
 You can eat more fats—especially the healthy fats found in plant-based foods and animal products—to encourage better fat-burning and weight loss.